Wrongful Termination Laws in Pennsylvania

 Wondering whether you can sue for wrongful termination in Pennsylvania?
 You’ve come to the right place.
 Being fired from your employment can be financially and emotionally challenging, particularly if the termination was unjust.
 Depending on the facts of the case, you may have a claim against your employer.
 Federal and state laws protect Pennsylvania workers against various forms of unlawful termination, including those based on discrimination.

 The employment lawyers at Weisberg Cummings can examine your case to determine whether you have a valid claim.
 We can also develop practical strategies and provide legal representation to protect your interests.
-Learn more about wrongful termination in Pennsylvania.
+Learn more about wrongful termination in Pennsylvania and see how Weisberg Cummings, P.C. can assist with a wrongful termination claim.

 What Is Wrongful Termination?

-Wrongful termination occurs when an employer or their representative unlawfully terminates an employee’s employment.
+Wrongful termination occurs when an employer or their representative unlawfully terminates a worker’s employment.
 There are numerous reasons for such actions, and they could be based on discriminatory factors such as gender, race, disability, age, or religion.
 Some employers also fire employees as retaliation for the employee taking legally protected leave, filing a sexual harassment claim, or exercising their legal rights in any other way.

 State and federal laws protect workers against unlawful termination of employment.
 Employers must adhere to these laws and the terms of employment.
-Employees who believe they have a valid claim may sue or negotiate a settlement with the employer.
+Employees who believe they have a valid claim may pursue formal legal action or negotiate a settlement with the employer.

 The Difference Between Wrongful Termination and Unfair Termination